Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: EVE for a mixing tensorial theory space

 As a result, summing over all trees having the same skeleton, we get, as for equation \eqref{effsum1}:

 We then observe that we have to distinguish two types of quartic pseudo-melons for the counting.
-The purely quartic pseudo-melonic interactions, that we call \textit{type 1}, and the effective quartic pseudo-melonic interactions, arising from the contraction of a $6$-point pseudo melon with an effective $2$-point function, that we call \textit{type 2} quartic pseudo-melon.
+The purely quartic pseudo-melonic interactions, which we call \textit{type 1}, and the effective quartic pseudo-melonic interactions, arising from the contraction of a six-point pseudo melon with an effective two-point function, which we call \textit{type 2} quartic pseudo-melon.
 We denote them by:

-Type 2 vertices behaves like Type-1 ones.
+Type 2 vertices behave like Type-1 ones.
 They have the same canonical dimension and the same boundary graph, the only difference comes from their respective weight.
 Nevertheless, in order to investigate the combinatorial structure of the skeleton, we have to sum over all repetitions of the same (type 1 or type 2) vertex, as for the melonic chain in equation \eqref{gamma4melon}.
 To this end, we introduce the zero momenta purely pseudo melonic effective skeleton functions $\Pi_{d,1i}^{(2)}$, with $i\neq 1$, so that $\Pi_{d,1i}^{(2)}$ is a chain of pseudo melons of type 1 or 2 with intermediate colors $1i$.
-Obviously, such a configurations corresponds to the structure pictured on Figure \eqref{fig15}d, this is why we labeled these effective function with a lower index $d$.
+Obviously, such a configuration corresponds to the structure pictured in Figure \eqref{fig15}d, this is why we labeled these effective function with a lower index $d$.
 Figure \eqref{fig20} provides an example of tree with two cilia and a purely bicolored skeleton.

-Therefore we have an analogious lemma to lemma \eqref{lemmaa0}:
+Therefore we have an analogous lemma to lemma \eqref{lemmaa0}:

 \begin{lemma} The zero momenta purely pseudo-melonic function $\Pi_{d,1i}$ has the following expression:

 where the partial effective purely pseudo-melonic skeleton functions $\pi_{d,1}$ and $\pi_{d,2}$ are defined as: